u1f408/catstret.ch/_posts/2025-03-07-windows-identification-guide.md

 [![screenshot of the Windows NT 3.51 Program Manager][nt3x]][nt3x]

-and this is now the pre-Show Desktop era!
+and this is now the pre-Windows Explorer era!

-if you're looking at a Program Manager screenshot, and it has a username in the title bar, it's Windows NT 3 - otherwise, it's Windows 3.
+if you're looking at a Program Manager screenshot, and it has a `DOMAIN\username` in the title bar, it's Windows NT 3.x - otherwise, it's Windows 3.

 [nt3x]: https://archive.catstret.ch/winident/nt3x.png